fbpx

 In describing his career path, Orr noted that he had dialoged extensively with contractors, initially as an independent consultant, before developing and refining the data-warehousing and analytical tools offered by ProNovos.

 “There are so many technology companies that start with an idea, and they go down the road developing this idea,” the host said.
-“The big mistake they make is not talking to customers.
-You not only talked to customers, you went and worked for them.
+“The big mistake they make is not talking to clients.
+You not only talked to clients, you went and worked for them.
 That is taking it one step further to learn what their problems really are.”

 Orr noted that CPA firms are particularly interested in seeing their clients benefit from the automated WIP reporting made possible by construction analytics.